-A credit crunch is a broad contraction in credit availability and in the market channels that normally move financing from lenders and investors to borrowers.
-In the credit market signals subhub, the term describes a condition in which credit becomes harder to obtain not only because it is more expensive, but because lenders, investors, and intermediaries become less willing or less able to extend balance sheet, absorb risk, or refinance existing obligations.
+A credit crunch is a broad contraction in credit availability across bank lending and market-based financing channels.
+In credit market signals, it describes a condition in which credit becomes harder to obtain not only because it is more expensive, but because lenders, investors, and intermediaries become less willing or less able to extend balance sheet, absorb risk, or refinance existing obligations.

 What a credit crunch means